 Bulldog Anesthetic COMPLICATIONS WARNINGS:

 Contrary to what you might believe, my biggest concern is not the duration of time that your bully is under anesthesia but rather the post-anesthesia recovery stage.

-We always keep the endotracheal tube with 100% oxygen for as long as we can, and a “bulldog-certified” staff member is seated next to your bulldog for the first hour of recovery to constantly monitor color, respiration, temperature, and vital signs.
+We always keep a “bulldog-certified” staff member seated next to your bulldog for the first hour of recovery to constantly monitor vital signs: